cebarbosa/muse-maps/README.md

-# hydraimf
+# MUSE-cubes
-Study of stellar populations and IMF of NGC 3311 at the Hydra cluster core
+Routines to map kinematics and stellar populations in MUSE datacubes.